1. Output information

 The price of an existing property in the monthly dataset is only updated when a match is identified in the newly collected data and the price change is within the acceptable tolerance level.
 The price update is deemed valid if it meets both of the following constraints:

-• New price less than previous price multiplied by 1.49995
+• the new price is less than the previous price multiplied by 1.49995

-• New price more than previous price multiplied by 0.6667
+• the new price is more than the previous price multiplied by 0.6667

 Prices to rent a single room in a house of multiple occupancy (HMO) are also removed.